calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 `python -m calvos -c c:\calvos\calvos-engine\calvos -p c:\my_calvos_project\project.xml`

-If everythin wen't Ok then the generated source code shall be located in the default output folder:
+If everything went Ok then the generated source code shall be located in the default output folder:

 - *c:\my_calvos_project\out*

-Information about the project processing and possible warnings/erorrs found during the processing can be consulted in the generated log file located in the project's *root* folder:
+Information about the project processing and possible warnings/errors found during the processing can be consulted in the generated log file located in the project's *root* folder:

 - *c:\my_calvos_project\log.log*

-If `calvos` package failed to execute check if there are missing python dependancies that need to be installed or if the proper python version is being used (this can be checked by typing in `python -v` a console.
+If `calvos` package failed to execute check if there are missing python dependencies that need to be installed or if the proper python version is being used (this can be checked by typing in `python -v` a console.
 Shown version shall be equal to or greater than 3.7).

 Generated code shall correspond to the defined CAN network as well as some global files used across all calvos project.

+### Exporting the Generated Code

+It is possible to automatically export the generated source code into an user-defined path.
+At the end, the goal of the calvos generated code is to be integrated into the user's project.
+For this, the optional "export" command line argument `-e` can be used to indicate such location where the generated code will be automatically copied to.

+If the export argument `-e` is used then the files in the exporting folder will be overwritten without user prompt.
+This should normally not be a problem since the generated source code that requires user instrumentation is generated with prefix "USER_ " and hence user instrumentation shouldn't be overwritten (user shall remove the prefix "USER_" once instrumentation is done).
+Nevertheless, it may be many reasons why a backup of the code that the export overwrites is desired.
+For this, a "backup" command line argument `-b` is in place.
+If `-b` is provided it shall indicate the path where the backup of the files to be replaced during the export operation is to be located.

+The backup strategy produces multiple sets of backed-up files.
+Up-to 10 sets will be created if the calvos-engine is invoked multiple times with the export `-e` argument.
+These sets will be located in the path specified in the backup argument `-b`.

+## Instrumenting User Code

+Generated source code is classified in two categories: static code and user code.

+- **Static Code:** Is the generated source code that doesn't need any user instrumentation and hence, is not expected to be modified by the user.
+- **User Code:** Is the generated source code that needs some user instrumentation.
+Source code files in this category are generated with a prefix "USER_ " in the file name.
+The user *shall instrument* the required code and once done the files need to be re-named to remove such "USER_" prefix.

+# CAN Interaction Layer Generated Source Code

-# Global Generated Source Code
+## Global Generated Source Code

 Couple of generated files are general ones not tied to the CAN network but required for a proper integration of the calvos generated source code into the user's target project.